LETTERS TO THE EDITOR

 The Toronto Star (published April 20, 1974)

-This letter forms part of Media Wars 2, along with a much longer one to Sidney Katz himself.
+This letter forms part of Media Wars 1(see for context), along with the much longer one to Sidney Katz himself, below.

 Sidney Katz's article "Homosexuals: Sick or Not" (April 10), merely continues Toronto's over-exposure to Daniel Cappon's anti-homosexual views.
 It is ironic that a man like Cappon should be making such a career out of homosexuality.
 As a thinker he lacks coherence and originality but as a bigot his qualifications are professional and beyond dispute.
 As for Katz, he has been writing this type of article since sometime before Moses and his approach to the subject seems more ancient than ever.